Lessons from Co-Creating Future Africa ☀️

 As we do so, I reflect on our journey co-creating Future Africa and I’d like to share some lessons we’ve learned along the way.

 It might come as a surprise considering the influx of capital in Africa, but a few years ago, most investors out there didn’t believe in us or in Africa…but we saw the future.
 When the institutional funds weren’t coming in, the Collective brought together co-investors on a mission to fund African startups.
 Mia who is with us today started off as a prolific member of the Collective!
-This platform we started spurred many others syndicates in Africa today.
+This platform we started spurred many other syndicates in Africa today.
 There was a time you’d say Future Africa and folks would ask if you were referring to the Future Awards 😭.
 Thanks in part to the work of Binjo’s superb marketing effort, this is no longer the case as we’ve built a brand that’s recognized in the ecosystem 💯

 Here’s the first lesson – always lead with courage and focus on the mission.
 Just because others do not believe in your vision doesn’t mean you should be blind to it as well.
 A lot gets clearer in time, so remember to slow down and be intentional about your mission 🎯